ilovapples/opitems-mod/IDEAS.md

 | Raw Blaze Core | `(I):` Fire resistance | `(I):` Sets user on fire when holding | `(M):` Very rare drop from blazes (Drops from Blaze God, summoned by doing [this](README.md#other-recipes)) | `(I):` Use to make the Refined Blaze Core |
 | Refined Blaze Core | `(I):` N/A | `(I):` N/A | `(I):` Smith together Raw Blaze Core and Netherite Scrap | `(I):` Used to craft Fire Stick |

-# Ideas for Sponge Items
+# Ideas for Sponge Items and Drum Items

 #### ALL ITEMS ARE MADE OF SPONGE (DUH)